cmdruid/core-cmd/README.md

 # Core Command

-Take command of Bitcoin Core using a suite of automation tools and APIs.
+A suite of CI/CD friendly tools that plug into bitcoin core.

 ## How to Install